 Another reason you may need an inlay, onlay, or crown is due to extensive tooth decay breaking down your tooth that requires more than a simple filling to fix, or an old filling that needs to be replaced.
 Here’s how these options compare:

-Inlays and onlays can be a great intermediate solution between a filling and a crown.
-Complete Dental Health can help determine if you need an inlay or onlay.
+Inlays and Onlays can be a great intermediate solution between a filling and a crown.
+Complete Dental Health can help determine if you need an Inlay or Onlays.
 If you do, here are some of the benefits:

 If you’re in the San Diego area and need an inlay or onlay, Dr. Timothy Collins has you covered!
 Depending on your case, the inlay/onlay treatment will either require one or two trips to the office.